lucasols/palinter/src/test_cases/global_config_file_name_case_rule_kebab_case.md

   icon_1.svg: ''

 expected_errors:
-  - "File './icon_1.svg' error: should be named in kebab-case"
+  - "File ./icon_1.svg:\n • should be named in kebab-case"
 ```